iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 I bought a packet of [Pollinator Palooza seed mix](https://www.prairiemoon.com/pollinator-palooza-prairie-seed-mix-prairie-moon-nursery.html) from Prairie Moon.
 As recommended, I sowed the seeds in early winter, right as one of our first major snowfalls arrived.
+Many native seeds need "cold stratification" to break dormancy, so letting them winter in place is the way to achieve that with the least effort.

 Spring 2018 was a pretty weird season.
 The snow and cold hung around a long time, and then the weather turned on a dime to immediately become hot, dry, summer conditions.